jordisassoon/OSBC/README.md

 # OSBC

-This is the official implementation repository of the paper "Does Text Matter?
-Extending OCR with TrOCR and NLP for Image Classification and Retrieval" [(paper)](http://resolver.tudelft.nl/uuid:55a159a7-461a-490e-bc73-5194c0ed3b4e).
+This is the official implementation repository of the [paper](http://resolver.tudelft.nl/uuid:55a159a7-461a-490e-bc73-5194c0ed3b4e) "Does Text Matter?
+Extending OCR with TrOCR and NLP for Image Classification and Retrieval".

 ![](/OSBC.jpg)